Sinaye11/Facebook-Landing-page/README.md

 Created the Facebook landing page utilizing Bootstrap.
+Pending functionality push to get the language to switch when the different language is selected at the bottom of the footer.

 Netlify: https://splendorous-cuchufli-74f4cf.netlify.app/